nienbo/cache-buildkite-plugin/README.md

 This plugin uses AWS S3 cp to cache the paths into a bucket as defined by environment variables defined in your agent.

-**Note**: Below YML snippet is for `master` branch.
-For v2.0.7 and olders, please use ENV variables.

 ```yml
 steps:
   - plugins: